 REbuild of engine

-REbuild of Leyland O.600 diesel engine
+REbuild of Leyland 600 diesel engine

 For several years Ruby's engine has been difficult to start, especially on cold days.
 This is typical of a diesel engine that is suffering from a lack of engine compression.
 This is usually caused by a failure of the piston rings to grip the cylinder liners sufficiently well, which means that the compressed air escapes down the cylinder and into the crank case.